aaron-bond/better-comments/README.md

 `better-comments.tags`
 The tags are the characters or sequences used to mark a comment for decoration.
-The default 5 can be modifed to change the colors, and more can be added.
+The default 5 can be modified to change the colors, and more can be added.

 ```json
 "better-comments.tags": [